One dead, six rescued as fire breaks out at building in Delhi's Rohini | Law-Order

 - India

-A person died while at least six people were rescued after a fire broke out at a building in Rohini area here on Thursday evening, officials said.
+A man was killed while at least six people were rescued after a fire broke out at a building in Rohini area here on Thursday evening, officials said.

-Fire department officials said they received information about the fire in the building, comprising ground and two floors, in Sector 5, Pooth Kalan, at 4.55 pm.
+Fire department officials said they received information about the blaze in the building in Sector 5, Pooth Kalan, at 3.57 pm.

-Ten fire tenders are at the spot and the blaze has been brought under control, they said.
+Ten fire tenders were rushed to the spot and the blaze was brought under control at 6.45 pm, they said.
+The building comprised of a basement, ground floor and four upper floors.
+There was a shoe manufacturing-cum-storage unit in the basement, ground and first floor and the rest of the upper floors were being used for residential purposes, officials of the fire department said.
+Fire department officials said the body of the man, identified as Ajay, has been recovered from the ground floor of the building.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)